itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/5-project/README.md

 The students must Export this project as a Gist.
 File > Export as Gist

-The teacher must ask students to share the link to their project
+The teacher must ask students to share the link to their project at bit.ly/ScriptEdProjects